 Browse the Site

-July 2017: Congratulations to Pranav Arcot of Aberdeen who is the winner of the Robert Rough Cup for 2016-2017 season.
+July 2018: Congratulations to Sanjith Madhavan of East Kilbride who is the winner of the Robert Rough Cup for 2017-2018 season.
 The prize goes to the junior who overcomes the biggest adverse grading gap during the season.
-Pranav defeated a player 968 points higher than his own published grade.
-(Pranav is pictured with GM Keti Arakhamia and CS president Jim Webster).
+Sanjith defeated a player 1022 points higher than his own published grade.

 Jan 2014: The late Robert E Rough of Inverness Chess club was a well known player in Scotland and further afield.
 In his local area Robert's efforts at promoting chess and encouraging young players in Inverness provided an opportunity for many to play in congresses and other competitions, thus introducing them to a hobby that they simply wouldn't have come across, if it wasn't for Robert.